 - Do you tend to focus on what is happening in the present or on what has happened in the past?

-- What should I do if I am not feeling that therapy is helping me?
+- What should I do if I feel that therapy is not helping me?

 - Can you tell me about how you will keep my information private?